Service Blueprint Template

 Map the processes that drive a service experience – and find ways to improve!

 About the Service Blueprint Template

-To create a service blueprint, map out each process and actor that contributes to the customer experience, from in-house contributors to third-party vendors.
-Service blueprints generally contain 5 elements:
+To create a service blueprint diagram, map out each process and actor that contributes to the customer experience, from in-house contributors to third-party vendors.
+Service blueprint templates generally contain five elements:

 Physical evidence, such as brick-and-mortar stores, websites, customer receipts, or emails.

 Customer actions, like visiting your website, placing an order, or asking a customer service question.

 Frontstage (visible) employee actions, such as sending confirmation emails or answering customer questions.

 Backstage (invisible) employee actions, such as writing website content or filling orders.

 Support processes, like third-party delivery systems or vendors who provide software or supplies.